I’ve gotten several questions through the past few years on how to paint a brick fireplace.

 However, we’ve found black paint and white paint to be the most common paint colors for fireplaces.

-We chose Benjamin Moore OC-151 white paint for the bricks on this fireplace.
+We chose Benjamin Moore OC-151 white paint for the bricks on this white fireplace.

 Using the paint roller, apply the base coat first, then proceed to add other coats of paint in straight lines on the surrounding wall.